banderson6979/nucleus/README.md

 To obtain the keys for DROPBOX you can read this https://docs.pingidentity.com/bundle/dropboxConn20_sm_quickConnect/page/dropboxConn_t_obtainAppKeySecretFromDropbox.html

 If you want access to S3 you need to configure the bucket on the S3 console and specify the keys on the settings page(s3_access_key_id, s3_secret_access_key).

+### Tests
+The application test are using RSpec.

+1. rake spec

+May need to run, if you have not setup the test database
+- rake db:migrate && rake db:test:prepare
+- Alternatively, rake spec --format documentation